Jorge's relationship advice is based on experience and observation. Let his trial and error be your success (hopefully).

 Do you get a sinking feeling that your friend doesn't even really like you that much?
 Don't feel too bad about it.
 Some people are actually quite incapable of a real friendship, and they don't know how to do anything else besides use people.

-If you suspect that one of your friends fits this description, take a look at the signs below:
+If you suspect that one of your friends fits this description, take a look at the signs and strategies for confronting the wrong-doer.
+This article covers the following 11 key signs that your friend is a user:

 If your friend is using you, the most glaring sign is that they don't contact you unless they specifically need something.
 It may not be obvious at first what they need, since they may be self-aware enough to obscure their intentions.